aws-samples/aws-bookstore-demo-app/README.md

 5. Checkout is a simplified demo experience that customers can take and implement a real-world payment processing platform.
 Similarly, the *View Receipt* button after purchase is non-functional, meant to demonstrate how you can add on to the app.

+6. The CloudFormation template referenced in #2 of the [Getting started](#getting-started) section is everything you need to create the full-stack application.
+However, when the application is newly created, or hasn't been used in some time, it may take a few extra seconds to run the Lamdba functions, which increases the latency of operations like search and listing books.
+If you want to maintain low latency for your app, [this deeplink](https://s3.amazonaws.com/aws-bookstore-demo/master-fullstack-with-lambda-triggers.template) creates an identical stack but with additional triggers to keep the Lamdba functions "warm" (by running them every 10 minutes).
+Given that these triggers make the Lamdba functions run more frequently (on a schedule), this will add a small amount to the overall cost to run the application.
+The benefit is a more responsive application even when the Lamdba functions are not being regularly called by user activity.

 &nbsp;

 ---